mayard689/easterApp/README.md

 Depending on your php installation, the `composer install` command can trigger an error message saying that some extension are missing.

-If you are using php 7.2 on unbuntu and the message say that mbstring is missing run the following command :
+If you are using php 7.2 on Ubuntu and the message say that mbstring is missing run the following command :
 `sudo apt-get install php7.2-mbstring`

 Next continue from the step 2 of the install paragraph.